Discover the Ardmore Cliff Walk: A Coastal Gem in County Waterford

 Map of Ardmore

-Much like the walk, this film is calm, slow and at times introspective.
+Much like The Walk, this film is calm, slow, and, at times, introspective.

 His work has focused on Theatre and promotional work.
 He operates remotely as a Freelance Editor and Motion Graphics Designer.
-Locally, he is available for full production
+Locally, he is available for full production.

 We hope you enjoy it!
-If you’d like to support John and see more of my work, you can follow him on instagram @slaod_ and on his YouTube.
+If you’d like to support John and see more of my work, you can follow him on instagram @slaod_ and his YouTube.

 For the fiscally inclined, you can buy him a coffee (perhaps a pint if god is good) at https://ko-fi.com/slaod, or just share the film with friends and family.
 It’s all very much appreciated!